e2nIEE/pandapower/README.rst

 Element Models
 ---------------

-pandapower is an element based network calculation tools that supports the following components:
+pandapower is an element based network calculation tool that supports the following components:

 	- lines
 	- two-winding and three-winding transformers